 implementation of .NET

-- A class library that implements a version of the .NET Standard and may include additional APIs.
-Examples: .NET Framework Base Class Library, .NET Core Base Class Library.
+- A class library that implements a version of .NET Standard and may include additional APIs.
+Examples: the BCLs for .NET Framework and .NET 5 (and .NET Core) and later versions.

 - Optionally, one or more application frameworks.
-Examples: ASP.NET, Windows Forms, and WPF are included in the .NET Framework.
+Examples: ASP.NET, Windows Forms, and WPF are included in the .NET Framework and .NET 5.

 - Optionally, development tools.
 Some development tools are shared among multiple implementations.